 - Supralinguistic: knowledge and use of language in which meaning is not directly available from the surface lexical and syntactic information.

-OPUS IS SENSITIVE TO FUNCTIONAL COMPREHENSION AND SYNTAX ISSUES.
+.
 Can be administered auditorilly and/or via visual communication/ASL.
 Results of OPUS and the Listening Comprehension Test provide a clear reflection of daily comprehension ability and needs for planning.
 Listening comprehension is a higher order auditory development skill.
-Evaluation must occur to determine each student’s specific abilities and needs along the hierarchy of auditory skill development (such as evaluating with the SPICE).
+Evaluation must occur to determine each student’s specific abilities and needs along the hierarchy of auditory skill development (such as evaluating with the SPICE

 4. How well does s/he interact with others? – social language use